-Future sales of substantial amounts of our Class A Common Stock in the public market, or the possibility of such sales occurring, could decrease prevailing market prices for our Class A Common Stock or could impair our ability to raise capital through further offerings of equity securities.
+Prior to our initial public offering on September 21, 2004, there was no public market for our Class A Common Stock.
+Future sales of substantial amounts of our Class A Common Stock in the public market, or the possibility of such sales occurring, could harm prevailing market prices for our Class A Common Stock or could impair our ability to raise capital through further offerings of equity securities.

 As of September 30, 2004, we had outstanding 15,765,656 shares of our Class A Common Stock.
 We also have reserved an additional 3,686,400 shares of our Class A Common Stock for issuance under our 2003 Long Term Incentive Compensation Plan, 313,600 shares for issuance upon exchange of phantom shares that we have issued under our 2003 Long Term Incentive Compensation Plan and 638,776 shares for issuance upon conversion of Class B and Class C Common Stock.
-On November 18, 2004, the SEC declared effective a resale registration statement on Form S-11 (Registration No. 333-114542) covering the resale of up to 10,015,656 currently outstanding shares of our Class A Common Stock that were issued in private transactions and 638,776 shares of our Class A Common Stock into which our outstanding shares of Class B and Class C Common Stock are convertible.
-These shares may now be sold by their holders without restriction at any time and from time to time.
-We have also filed a registration statement on Form S-8 under the Securities Act of 1933, as amended, covering all shares of our Class A Common Stock issued, reserved for issuance or subject to outstanding options under our 2003 Long Term Incentive Compensation Plan.
-As a result, shares of our Class A Common Stock issued under our 2003 Long Term Incentive Compensation Plan will be available for sale in the public market.
+All of the 5,750,000 shares of our Class A Common Stock sold in our initial public offering are freely tradable without restriction under the Securities Act.
+We have filed a registration statement on Form S-8 under the Securities Act covering all shares of our Class A Common Stock issued, reserved for issuance or subject to outstanding options under our 2003 Long Term Incentive Compensation Plan.
+Upon the effectiveness of the registration statement on Form S-8 and the registration statement of which this prospectus forms a part, all 15,765,656 outstanding shares of our Class A Common Stock will be available for sale in the public market, subject to the contractual restrictions described below.

 Each of our directors and officers have entered into lock-up agreements in connection with our initial public offering.
 These lock-up agreements provide that our directors and officers will not offer, sell, contract to sell, pledge, sell any option or contract to purchase, purchase any option or contract to sell, grant any option for the sale of, or otherwise transfer or dispose of any shares of our Class A Common Stock or any securities convertible into or exercisable or exchangeable for any shares of our Class A Common Stock until March 21, 2005.
-These transfer restrictions do not apply to shares of our Class A Common Stock purchased in the secondary market following our initial public offering.
-Flagstone Securities, LLC, the representative of the underwriters in our initial public offering, may, in its sole discretion and at any time without prior notice, release all or any portion of the shares subject to these lock-up agreements.